hcnoh/rl-collection-pytorch/README.md

 In this repository, [OpenAI Gym](https://gym.openai.com/) environments such as `CartPole-v0`, `Pendulum-v0`, and `BipedalWalker-v3` are used.
 You need to install them before running this repository.

+*Note*: The environment's names could be different depending on the version of OpenAI Gym.

 ## Install Dependencies
 1. Install Python 3.
 2. Install the Python packages in `requirements.txt`.
 If you are using a virtual environment for Python package management, you can install all python packages needed by using the following bash command: